sagrawalx/sagrawalx.github.io/teaching/sp21-b7_ma251/syllabus.md

 * *Reading questions*.
 You'll get 1 point for each reading question you submit, up to a maximum of $n-2$, where $n$ is the total number of readings assigned.
 In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
 * *Comprehension checks*.
 You'll get 1 point for each problem you submit, up to a maximum of $n-6$, where $n$ is the total number of problems assigned for comprehension checks.
 In other words, you don't need to submit a question every day to get full credit here, and there's no extra credit for doing so.
 * *Participation*.
 You'll get a full score for the participation component of your grade as long as I am able to see that you are putting in a good faith effort to engage with the class.
-This includes showing up to as many of the live events as you can.

 ## Accommodations

 If you anticipate or experience any disability-related barriers to your learning in this course, please discuss your concerns with me as soon as possible and we'll find a way to provide the accommodations that you need.
 Also, please contact the office of [Accessibility Resources](https://www.coloradocollege.edu/offices/accessibilityresources/) if you have not done so already.

-## Honor code

-Please make sure that you are familiar with the [Honor Code](https://www.coloradocollege.edu/other/honorcouncil/resources/student.html) at CC.
-Violations of the Honor Code will have to be reported to the Honor Council, which is really no fun for anyone.

 ## Covid-19

 The Covid-19 pandemic challenges us as individuals and as communities in so many ways.
-Remote learning is one of them.
-I am not an expert at remote learning, and I understand that you're likely only just starting to get used to remote learning as well.
-Please feel free to reach out if you find yourself in need of advice and I'll do what I can to help.

 If you find yourself faced with a challenging situation that might affect your classwork, please let me know and I'll do my best to accommodate your situation.
 Also know that a variety of offices on campus are available to help you through difficult situations.
 For instance, you might get in touch with the [Counseling Center](https://www.coloradocollege.edu/offices/counseling/), or with [Campus Safety](https://www.coloradocollege.edu/offices/campussafety/).
 You can get financial help through the [Coronavirus Emergency Fund](https://www.coloradocollege.edu/other/coronavirus/emergency-fund.html), and you can find more information and resources on the [Coronavirus Updates & Resources page](https://www.coloradocollege.edu/other/coronavirus/).

+## Honor code

+Please make sure that you are familiar with the [Honor Code](https://www.coloradocollege.edu/other/honorcouncil/resources/student.html) at CC.
+Violations of the Honor Code will have to be reported to the Honor Council, which is really no fun for anyone.